Many people who consider taking financial advice are put off by the cost

 We will not start any work until you have agreed terms and it is important to us that you never feel hurried into making life-changing decisions.

 If any new financial products need to be implemented as a result of the financial planning we will charge an additional implementation fee equivalent to 1% of the amount invested.
-For example if you invested £150,000 we would charge you £1,500.
+For example if you invested £150,000 we would charge you an additional £1,500 on top of the initial advice fee.

 It is not compulsory to take our ongoing service, however if you want to be confident you will never run out of money during your lifetime it is really important that your financial plan is regularly reviewed.